steely-glint/unrupt-demo/signalling.md

 rendezvous server)

 ## Proposal
-1) unruptid becomes a conversation id.
+1) unruptid becomes a conversation id convoId
 2) each side has a unique Id
 3) each side stores the other's Id in localStorage[conversationId]
 4) each side uses ${id}:${conversationId} to register with the rendezvous service
 5) the page comes up with the pause button in 'pause' for both sides